-Under Solvency II bonds are listed at the current fair market value including accrued interest, which is established by using the official daily rate published by the State Government Debt Agency whereas available-for-sale bonds under Local GAAP are initially measured at their purchase price not including accrued interests.
-Bonds held to maturity under Local GAAP are initially measured at their purchase price, but amortized by linear method: Disagio is shown under Any other assets, not elsewhere shown, whereas agio is shown under Any other liabilities, not elsewhere.
+Under Solvency II bonds are listed at the current fair market value including accrued interest, which is established by using the official closing rate published by Bloomberg.
+Under Local GAAP bonds are measured at their purchase price not including accrued interests, value impaired if necessary.
+Under Local GAAP bonds held to maturity are amortized using the straight-line method, other bonds are amortized using the effective-interest method: Disagio is shown under Any other assets, not elsewhere shown, whereas agio is shown under Any other liabilities, not elsewhere.